Soumik-Adak/The_Developers_Arena_Internship/Student_Grade_Calculator/README.md

 # Grade Calculator 🎓

+Welcome to the **Grade Calculator** project!
+This Python program takes a student's marks, validates them, assigns a grade (A–F), and displays an encouraging message.
+It’s designed to strengthen your Python fundamentals with **conditional logic, input validation, functions, and loops**.

+---

 ## 📌 Project Overview
 A simple, friendly Python program that takes a student's marks and returns a grade (A–F) with an encouraging message.
 It demonstrates:
 - `if-elif-else` grading logic